 Basis and cost for teaching support request

 The project has a short time frame for such an extended topic.
 The particular nature of this project requires this additional time of the team leader de Jong and the principal researcher Loudon to ensure the output of the projects are delivered to CIFR on time and on scope.
 This will require particularly intense work at critical stages during the second half of 2014.

 De Jong requests funding for four months teaching support, during the first half of 2015.
 This will free up additional time for him to be more fully involved in the project than otherwise possible and to give effective direction to the project.
 Loudon requests funding for two months worth of teaching support, during the first half of 2015.
 This will free up additional time for him to be more fully involved in the project than otherwise possible.

-De Jong5 months teaching support (2 courses) 2x $23,253 = $46,506
+De Jong: 5 months teaching support (2 courses) 2x $23,253 = $46,506

-Loudon5 months teaching support (1 course) $23,253
+Loudon: 5 months teaching support (1 course) $23,253

 Basis and cost for RA request

 A research assistant at the top of the Level 6 band is required for data analysis and assistance with programming.
 His or her tasks will be supervised by the researchers, and the appointment would be at the top of the Level 6 band for 3 days per week for the duration of the project.
 The tasks are twofold.
 The first is to gather appropriate data and secondly to program and test methods in R.